-Pink eye in cattle is one of the most devastating diseases that hamper the production seriously.
-The disease is spread to the population rapidly and may spread to other organs like the nose and vagina.
+Pink eye in cattle is one of the most devastating diseases that hamper production seriously.
+The disease is spread to the population rapidly and may spread to other organs like the nose and reproductive tract.
 The disease causes reduced eye vision and blindness that leads to starvation, malnutrition, accidents, and deaths.

 Economic Importance of Pink Eye in Cattle